-Once a year, the Department will seek feedback from the community on barriers to accessing the Department.
-A notice about the consultation process will be posted on the Department's website.

-Similarly, a yearly email will be sent to Departmental staff, requesting feedback on access to, and inclusion in the Department by those with disability or disadvantage, inviting suggestions for improvement.
+Once a year, the Department will seek feedback from the community on barriers to accessing the facilities and services provided by the Department and the Commission.
+Similarly, departmental staff will have an opportunity to provide feedback on access and inclusion issues identified by those with disability or disadvantage, inviting suggestions for improvement.